LerianStudio/midaz/README.md

 - Join our [Discord community](https://discord.gg/DnhqKwkGv3) for discussions, support, and updates.
 - For bug reports and feature requests, please use our [GitHub Issues](https://github.com/LerianStudio/midaz/issues).
+- If you want to raise anything to the attention of the community, open a Discussion in our [GitHub](https://github.com/LerianStudio/midaz/discussions).
 - Follow us on [Twitter](https://twitter.com/LerianStudio) for the latest news and announcements.

-## Contributing
+## Contributing & License

 We welcome contributions from the community!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

-## License

 Midaz is released under the Apache License 2.0.
 See [LICENSE](LICENSE) for more information.
 In a nutshell, this means you can use, modify, and distribute Midaz as you see fit, as long as you include the original copyright and license notice.

 ## About Lerian

 Midaz is developed by Lerian, a tech company founded in 2023, led by a team with a track record in developing ledger and core banking solutions.

-## Contact

 For any inquiries or support, please reach out to us at [contact@lerian.io](mailto:contact@lerian.io) or simply open a Discussion in our [GitHub repository](https://github.com/LerianStudio/midaz/discussions).